 Share-secured loans rely on a customer deposit, which is then borrowed against.
 Unlike a checking account or savings account, a share-secured loan helps to build your credit score back up.
 Some credit unions also offer credit builder loans.
 These loans are for clients wanting to start rebuilding bad credit and are usually for under $2,000.
 Speak with your credit union to see what’s available.

-Review the Best Secured Credit Cards Before Making a Quick Decision
+Review the Best Secured Credit Cards Before Making Your Final Decision

 Even people with the worst credit have an opportunity at some of the best secured credit cards.
 Although the features and terms may not be the most friendly (e.g., higher annual fee, lower credit limit, higher APR, etc.), there are still options available.
 If your credit is fair to good, your options open up to secured credit cards with low or no annual fees, lower APRs, and higher credit limits.